Account Abstraction Security Pyramid

 The Hardware Signer has a similar high-level functionality as the Protected Signer, but under the hood it uses a much stronger hardware to secure keys and sign transactions.

-Starting with iPhone 5S all iPhone devices support a built-in Hardware Security Chip (HSM) – the Secure Enclave.
-Additionally, the latest Android devices, such as Google Pixel 3 onwards and latest Samsung models, support a built-in HSM – the Titan M2 (in the case of Google).
+Starting with the iPhone 5S, all iPhone devices support a built-in Hardware Security Chip (HSM) – the Secure Enclave.
+Additionally, the latest Android devices, such as Google Pixel 3 onwards and the latest Samsung models, support a built-in HSM – the Titan M2 (in the case of Google).

 Similar to the Protected Signer, the Hardware Signer also offers 2-factor-authentication- something you have and something you are.

-See here a more detailed explanation on the Hardware Signer and the Secure Enclave
+Here’s a more detailed explanation on the Hardware Signer and the Secure Enclave.

 How do the Protected Signer and Hardware Signer work?

 The wallet application checks whether the device supports an HSM chip, such as the Secure Enclave, or a TEE, such as ARM TrustZone.
-Based on this, it will prompt the user to enable the Hardware or Protected Signer.
+Based on this, the user will be prompted to enable the Hardware or Protected Signer.

 Once the wallet sets the Hardware/Protected Signer, it becomes the main key of the account, meaning only it can sign transactions.